Information for New Students

 We are delighted that you will be joining us for the 2018/19 academic year.
 Here you can find out what you need to do before you arrive, what’s on offer once you’re here and everything you need to get started.

 Before you arrive

-Timetables for the first teaching block seminars are normally available a couple of days after registration.
+Timetables for the first teaching block seminars are normally available a couple of days after online registration.
 You can check online via MyBristol after you have registered.
 Your first teaching day will be on the Monday after Welcome Week.
 This is the compulsory start date for teaching.
-We expect you to be here for your registration and available every day for teaching from then on.

 As you prepare for your arrival in Bristol, you may find it useful to read through the following monthly applicant communications.